Non-Degree Special Students and Visiting PhD Scholars

 Non-degree special student status is limited to a maximum of two terms and requires payment of tuition at either the Extended Residence rate (if enrolling in courses) or the Matriculation and Facilities rate (if conducting research only).
 Non-degree special students must register for courses at the 4000 level or higher and are not permitted to register for any undergraduate courses.

-Non-degree special students and visiting scholars register only at the Graduate School, and are not eligible to participate as Columbia University students in other exchange or consortium agreements through the Graduate School, such as the Ivy Plus Exchange Scholar program or the Inter-University Doctoral Consortium (IUDC).
-With the limited exception of international exchange students participating in one of the programs listed below, non-degree special students and visiting scholars are not eligible for fellowships or other financial aid from the Graduate School.
+Non-degree special students and visiting scholars register only at the Graduate School, and are not eligible to participate as Columbia University students in other exchange or consortium agreements through the Graduate School.
+With the limited exception of students whose home institution has a partnership with GSAS (see "International Exchange Students" below), non-degree special students and visiting scholars are not eligible for fellowships or other financial aid from the Graduate School.

 Admissions Deadlines for Non-Degree Students

-Most programs: November 16
+- Most programs: November 16, 2023

-Ecole Polytechnique, EHESS, Trilateral Agreement: November 1
+- Ecole Polytechnique, EHESS, and Trilateral Agreement Applicants: November 1, 2023

-Most programs: April 15
+- Most programs: April 24, 2024

 Applying as a Non-Degree Student